godfat/rib/README.md

 it should be (for now, it's either Rails or Ramaze)

     rib auto

-    # If you're trying to use `rib auto` for a Rails app, you could also
-    # pass arugments as if you were using `rib rails`
+If you're trying to use `rib auto` for a Rails app, you could also pass arguments as if you were using `rib rails`. `rib auto` is merely passing arguments.

     rib auto production --sandbox --debugger

 As a fully featured interactive Ruby shell (as ripl-rc)